Chapter 5: Otigen Toolchain

 5.8 Wallet Management

 The wallet is built into the otigen binary directly — no separate wallet daemon, no external dependency, no extra install step.
-The implementation is ported forward from the wright toolchain that this binary replaces; the wallet protocol, the keystore format, the file layout, and the subcommand surface are all preserved unchanged.
+The cryptographic primitives (FALCON-512 keypair generation, AES-256-GCM keystore encryption, Argon2id key derivation, in-memory key unlock with zeroize-on-drop) carry forward from the archived wright toolchain; the on-disk format was redesigned for the WASM era to match spec §7.1.

 Subcommand surface

 # Generate a new FALCON-512 keypair.
-Prompts for an encryption passphrase.
+Prompts for a password (twice).

 otigen wallet list